 The Contractor shall issue responses to Enrolled Member billing inquiries within twenty (20) business days of the initial inquiry, in a format approved by the Agency.

-95% of all bill inquiries will be responded to by phone or in writing within two (2) business days.
-100% of bill inquiries will be responded to by phone or in writing within three (3) business days.
+Ninety-five percent (95%) of Provider billing inquiries will be responded to by phone or in writing within two (2) business days.
+100% of Provider billing inquiries will be responded to by phone or in writing within three (3) business days.

 A.28.
 Quality of Responses and Deliverables to the Agency.
 The Contractor shall perform Quality assurance reviews on all documentation and deliverables sent to the Agency.
 At a minimum, the documents should be grammatically correct and in alignment with the Medicaid Program rule and regulation.